 I had plenty of chores growing up, but I always preferred cleaning by myself.
 There were many days when I would do my sister’s chores, too, just so I didn’t have to deal with anyone else while I cleaned.

 Getting in the trenches with our children makes them feel like they are a part of something, not slaves to the house.
+And there is just something motivating when someone is helping you to pull the weight.

-Which leads to my next point:
+This leads to my next point:

 3. Chores are Important